Nonlocal and multipoint boundary value problems for linear evolution equations: Introduction

-In this paper, we make use of the Fokas Transform (also known in the literature as the Unified Transform) to give a general solution to multipoint boundary value problems for {\em linear PDEs of arbitrary order} of the form \BE q_t+a(-i\partial_x)^nq=0,\qquad x\in(0,1),\quad t>0. \EE We assume here that $n\geq 2$ (the special case $n=1$ is considered by one of the authors in \cite{smith1+2}).
-The coefficient $a$ is assumed to satisfy the restriction (\ref{arestr}) below, which essentially ensures that the Cauchy initial value problem for the PDE is well posed for all $t>0$.
-The analysis of these particular PDEs captures the essential features of the solution also for the case of constant coefficient linear PDEs with lower order terms, see for example \cite{Pel2005a} for a justification.
+In this paper, we make use of the Fokas transform (also known in the literature as the unified transform) to give a general solution to multipoint boundary value problems for {\em linear PDEs of arbitrary order} of the form \BE q_t+a(-i\partial_x)^nq=0,\qquad x\in(0,1),\quad t>0. \EE We assume here that $n\geq 2$ (the special case $n=1$ will be considered elsewhere).
+The coefficient $a$ is assumed to satisfy the restriction (\ref{arestr}) below, which essentially ensures that the Cauchy initial value problem for the PDE is well posed on $t>0$.
+The choice of equations with only the term of highest order spatial derivative may seem special.
+However, the analysis of these particular PDEs captures the essential features of the solution also for the case of constant coefficient linear PDEs with lower order terms, see for example~\cite{Pel2005a} for a full discussion and justification of this claim.

 A typical multipoint boundary value problem is the one studied in~\cite{bastys2005}:

 {\em Find the function $q(x,t)$, $x\in(0,1)$, $t>0$ such that $q_t=q_{xx}$, and $q$ satisfies the given (sufficiently smooth) initial condition $ q(x,0)=q_0(x)$ and the additional conditions} \BE q(0,t)=c_0\,q\left(\frac 1 2 ,t\right)+d_0(t)\quad {\rm and}\quad q(1,t)=c_1\,q\left(\frac 1 2 ,t\right)+d_1(t). \EE